abinjacob10/cloud-resume1/README.md

 # cloud-resume1

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project is based on a challenge conceptualized by Forrest Braz https://forrestbrazeal.com/

 - hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.